HGhurbani/molhemon-web-bookStores/README.md

 ```

 The frontend expects the API to be available at the URL defined in `VITE_API_BASE`.
+All dashboard sections including orders now read and write data through the MySQL backend.

 ## Notes
 - CRUD actions in the dashboard now communicate with the backend using the provided API routes.